Hedron LogoAfternoon

 GET /search: $0.005

-Best for: APIs where some endpoints use more resources
+Best for: APIs where some endpoints use far more compute or third party costs.

-How it works: Tag each API call with the endpoint type, apply endpoint-specific pricing
+How it works: Tag each API call with the endpoint type and apply endpoint specific pricing.

 Revenue Recognition: The Accounting Side

-Under ASC 606 (the revenue recognition standard), you must recognize revenue when you deliver the service—when the customer makes the API call.
+Under ASC 606 (the revenue recognition standard), you recognize revenue when you deliver the service.
+For metered APIs, that is when the customer makes the API call or consumes the metered unit.

 Not when you send the invoice.